Image: Panorama 2017 by Andrew Williamson

 Photography & Digital Media - Photographic prints made from the artist's original image, and/or digitally manipulated images created from original artist images, and/or other sourced material.

-An external multidisciplinary jury made up of professional artists, gallery owners, art educators, curators and other respected members of the visual arts community will review all applications, regardless of the exhibition category that you select.
-The Toronto Outdoor Exhibition team does not participate in the selection process.
+An external multidisciplinary jury made up of professional artists, gallery owners, art educators, curators and other respected members of the visual arts community will review all applications, regardless of the Fair category that you select.
+The Toronto Outdoor Art Fair team does not participate in the selection process.
 A new jury is selected every year to keep the fair fresh and exciting.

 Our jury selects the strongest work based on artistic excellence, originality, quality of support materials, consistency of ideas and design.
 Machine-made or mass-produced work is not permitted and will result in automatic disqualification.

-All artists must be reviewed and accepted by the TOAF jury in order to participate the Exhibition.
+All artists must be reviewed and accepted by the TOAF jury in order to participate the Fair.
 All jury decisions are final.
 TOAF will not appeal any jury decision.

-You can cancel your participation in the Exhibition before May 4, 2018 after notice of acceptance and receive a refund of your booth fee, minus a $50 administration fee.
-You must notify us of your cancellation before May 4, 2018 by email in order to be eligible for a refund of your booth fee.
+You can cancel your participation in the Fair after notice of acceptance and receive a refund of your booth fee, minus a $50 administration fee.
+You must notify us of your cancellation before (date TBD) by email in order to be eligible for a refund of your booth fee.
 Cancellations received after this date will not receive a refund.

 Please make sure you have read and understood our Reproduction Policy before submitting your application.